embecosm/dcEmb/man/source/index.rst

 Documentation
 #############
-Our documentation is maintained with Doxygen.
-See the :ref:`documentation
+Our documentation is maintained with Doxygen and Sphinx.
+See the :ref:`documentation <doxygen>` section.
-<doxygen>` section.

 Bugs and Error Reports
 ##############################